kguidonimartins/misc/README.md

 ### Available functions

+Check all available functions inside an interactive session with:
+`help(package = misc)`

 | ID | Function                          | Description                                                                                   |
 | -: | :-------------------------------- | :-------------------------------------------------------------------------------------------- |
 |  1 | `add_gitignore()`                 | Add a gitignore to the project root                                                           |